Case Study 1: ‘Ed Orange’ – A Case Study of Anxiety and Depression

 After tapping a mixture of ‘fear of being alone’ and ‘feeling really sad’, half an hour later we were done.
 We did the same again the following week for our second session.

 One of the most beautiful things working with children is how quick the sessions are as they are very receptive and not argumentative as adults can be.
 By dealing with this now and making it fun, means he won’t have to deal with this particular wound in 20+ years time when his negative behaviours may have magnified to something much worse!
 He can now be his own healer and with his new evidence can form new empowering beliefs.

-This is an email I received a week later from the mother:
+This is an email I received a week later after the second session from the mother:

 “I took my 4 year old son to have EFT with Johnathan and have been utterly amazed at the results.
 After just a few days of ‘tapping’ he was no longer highly distressed when I dropped him at school but running in happy and carefree with barely a backward glance.
 He is starting to love playing at Kindergarten and is interacting a lot more with the friends he is making.
 A sight I have longed for and one that filled my heart with joy beyond words.
 The festival was a huge success, and he joined in with all of it and absolutely loved it.
 He had a huge smile on his face the whole time and kept waving.
 Very cute.
 He is so proud of himself and wanted me to let you know he had done it.

 He immediately connected to Johnathan’s warm, gentle and compassionate approach and really enjoyed learning the tapping process.